blunt1337/docker-alpine-nginx-php7/README.md

 * openssl

 ## Simple usage
-Just start it with `docker run -v .:/app blunt1337/nginx-php7` to use the current path as webroot.
+Just start it with `docker run -d -p 80:80 -v .:/app blunt1337/nginx-php7 ` to use the current path as webroot.

 ## Custom usage
 The following configuation can be changed with [build args](https://docs.docker.com/compose/compose-file/#args).